flux-framework/flux-core/doc/man1/flux-pstree.rst

 EXAMPLES
 ========

-The default output of flux-pstree(1) shows all running jobs for the current user by name, including any running sub-jobs.
+The default output of :program:`flux pstree` shows all running jobs for the current user by name, including any running sub-jobs.
 If there are currently no running jobs for the current user, only the enclosing instance is displayed as a ``.``, to indicate the root of the tree: